pozitron57/open-source-comments/README.md

 - ~~`apigh/<date>` folders store a lot of information which is never used.
   Need to extract only needed info from the files and remove the rest.~~

-- ~~Plot stars vs. time for ~10 top commenting systems.
+- ~~Plot stars vs. time for several top commenting systems.
 Update the plot daily automatically.~~

 - Get rid of yaml, convert data.yaml to data.json